teddywilson/shisito-markdown-validation/README.md

 worry about corrupted markdown files upon deployment.
 Simply define a schema for each file type and let Shisito do the heavy lifting.

 NOTE: this project is in early stages of development and was mainly built to learn about how Github Actions works end to end.
+I understand that there are already tools like this out there and that there are even tools like this built into the aforementioned frameworks (e.g., Gatsby schemas).

 ## Getting started